johnpapa/angular-styleguide/README.md

   - **jsDoc**: If planning to produce documentation, use [`jsDoc`](http://usejsdoc.org/) syntax to document function names, description, params and returns

+    *Why?*: You can generate (and regenerate) documentation from your code, instead of writing it from scratch.

+    *Why?*: Provides consistency using a common industry tool.

     ```javascript
     angular
       .module('app')